 There are no straight or absolute answers to this question.

-It depends on who is giving advice and the meaning of the word “better blogger” to you.
+It depends on who is giving advice and the meaning of the word “better blogger.”

-The word “better blogger” is relative and would certainly mean different things to different people.
+The word “better blogger” is relative and would undoubtedly mean different things to different people.
 It depends on your definition of who is classified as a better blogger.

-To someone looking at it from a revenue angle.
-A better blogger would certainly mean the blogger who earns the most money annually.
+To someone looking at it from a revenue angle, a better blogger would undoubtedly mean the blogger who earns the most money annually.

-But if you’re like me, a better blogger would be someone who over the course of time had discovered and applied positives solutions to many of the great challenges that come along with growing a popular blog that makes money and teaches others how to replicate his success.
+But if you’re like me, a better blogger would be someone who, over time, had discovered and applied positive solutions to many of the significant challenges that come along with growing a popular blog that makes money and teaches others how to replicate his success.

 That would be my definition of a better blogger.

-Many of the advice-giving on authority blogs are certainly valid, useful and with sincerity from the author.
-But this advice might not fit into your current situation, objectives and blogging goals due to your current blogging/marketing experience and resources available at your disposal.
+But this advice might not fit your current situation, objectives, and blogging goals due to your current blogging/marketing experience and available resources.

 If you do apply these bits of advice at your current status, it might backfire seriously.

-There is nothing wrong with running a blog solely dependent on making money from display ads, third-party advertisements, sponsored ads, etc…
+There is nothing wrong with running a blog solely on making money from display ads, third-party ads, sponsored ads, etc.

-And know exactly why you’re into this thing called “blogging for money”.
-Not knowing what you’re doing or why you’re into it is what makes everything look stupid or disastrous.
+And know exactly why you’re into “blogging for money.”
+Not knowing what you’re doing or why you’re into it makes everything look stupid or disastrous.

-Here are some of the reasons giving in the said article why blog ads is a silly thing for monetization tactics:
+Here are some of the reasons giving in the said article why blog ads are a silly thing for monetization tactics: